 Mary Mogg, an Eskimo from Diomede Island, Alaska told me that her husband Sammy Mogg used his nine best dogs to transport Muktuk Marston over two thousand miles from village to village in a World War II effort to organize the Eskimos.
 Marston delegated the Bering Sea coast villages into a defense line of National Guard Units.
 She matter of factly told me the dogs were crosses between an English setter and a village sled dog.
 This is another anecdotal piece of evidence which demonstrates the wide acceptance of experimental breeding in the development of the Alaskan husky.

-Doug Swingley, the 1999 Iditarod winner, explained, “The Alaskan husky is a continuous experiment in breeding and really nothing more than a successful mixed breed mutt.
+Doug Swingley, the 1999 Iditarod winner, explained, “The Alaskan husky is a continuous experiment in breeding and really nothing more than a successfully mixed breed mutt.
 The diverse gene pool is an advantage because it allows mushers to very quickly develop dogs for specific traits.”

 The dogs developed for racing were also prized as utilitarian work animals for freighting, delivering the mail, and on the trapline.
 The Alaskan husky experiment has never stopped.